 The ingredient list for puff pastry is short, but it does take time, attendance to detail, and practice.
 It takes time because you're chilling and rolling the dough multiple times.
 It takes practice because the butter may be too soft (and squeeze out the ends) or too hard and crack while you're rolling it out, but eventually you figure out how to make it work.
 In this recipe, I share with you the things that I have learned in making puff pastry.
 And take note: any issue with the butter can be fixed, so don't give up, and definitely don't throw it away. nothing is wasted.

 From three main ingredients - flour, water, and butter - comes this incredibly flaky buttery dough with hundreds of layers.
 This Puff Pastry has the following ingredients:

 - All-Purpose Flour.
 Regular all-purpose flour is used in this recipe.
-The amount of gluten in this flour is just right to build structure without making it too rubbery and hard to roll out.
+The amount of gluten in this flour is just right to build the structure without making it too rubbery and hard to roll out.

 - Unsalted Butter.
 This recipe uses European butter which has a higher fat content than most brands and will help the dough rise without collapsing.

 - White Vinegar.
 The vinegar relaxes the gluten, making it easier to roll out and the acid prolongs the shelf life of the dough and keeps it from turning gray after 2 days in the refrigerator.